-Country Briefing: Burma (Myanmar)
+Country Briefing: Myanmar

 There is so much to see in this beautiful country, from glittering temples and colonial buildings to colourful tribal people and lush mountain scenery; anyone who travels here will be sure to want to return.

-We have been offering tours to Burma for 15 years and we are delighted that the country is at last showing some faint glimmers of reform.
-Since May 2011 Aung San Suu Kyi and the National League for Democracy have actively welcomed visitors ‘who are keen to promote the welfare of the common people and the conservation of the environment and to acquire an insight into the cultural, political and social life of the country while enjoying a happy and fulfilling holiday in Burma’.
+We have been offering tours to Myanmar for 15 years and we are delighted that the country is at last showing some faint glimmers of reform.
+Since May 2011 Aung San Suu Kyi and the National League for Democracy have actively welcomed visitors ‘who are keen to promote the welfare of the common people and the conservation of the environment and to acquire an insight into the cultural, political and social life of the country while enjoying a happy and fulfilling holiday in Myanmar’.
 Specifically, well-informed visitors who are travelling individually or as part of a small group, exactly the style of trip Audley offer

 Cities, temples and gorges

-The majority of visits to Burma will begin and end in Rangoon (1, see map), now known as Yangon.
+The majority of visits to Myanmar will begin and end in Rangoon (1, see map), now known as Yangon.
 This is where you will see the crumbling remains of British rule, as well as the spectacular Shwedagon Pagoda, which is worth a visit for people-watching as much as for the temple itself.

-From here internal flights are the easiest way of getting around Burma, but journeys by car, train and boat offer fantastic views of the country’s diverse landscape, and the best opportunities to meet the Burmese people.
+From here internal flights are the easiest way of getting around Myanmar, but journeys by car, train and boat offer fantastic views of the country’s diverse landscape, and the best opportunities to meet the Burmese people.
 A brief stop in a remote village usually leads to a chat with the locals, albeit often using universal sign language.

 One of the most enjoyable ways to combine the temples of Pagan (2) with the royal city of Mandalay (3) and also explore the heart of the country is on a river cruise.
 A variety of vessels ply the waters of the Irrawaddy River between these two cities and provide a fascinating view of life in the region.
 There are also longer 11 night cruises available to Bhamo’s (4) breathtaking gorges.
 Close to the Chinese border, Bhamo was an important trading post up until the 19th century and is reached via three spectacular gorges flanked by sheer cliffs.